sambaum/sambaum.vimansible/README.md

 * xoria256: looks so-so with light background and t_Co set to 256

-Take note that in this role, by default, the t_Co Vim variable is set to 256 in the template that creates the Vim's main configuration file
+Take note that in this role, by default, the t_Co Vim variable is set to 256 in the template that creates the Vim's main configuration file, but you can change that by declaring the variable `vimansible_t_Co` and assigning it a convenient value for you.

 Known bugs
 ----------